Approaching the thermodynamic limit of a bounded one-component plasma: Theoretical background

 \subsection{Equations of state and thermodynamic functions}

-In Sec.~\ref{bkm:RefHeadingToc71623386547914}, we have explored the ionic subsystem and derived the equation of state (EOS) (\ref{seq:refEquation15}) for it.
-Below, we will obtain EOS for the entire system, which is supposed to include a contribution from the background.
-Hence, this requires some physical idea of the background nature.
+In Sec.~\ref{bkm:RefHeadingToc71623386547914}, we have explored the ionic subsystem and derived EOS (\ref{seq:refEquation15}) for it.
+Below, we will obtain the EOS for the entire BOCP, which is supposed to include a contribution from the background, and demonstrate that the pressure for the entire BOCP is principally different from the ionic pressure.
+This requires some physical model of the background.
 We consider the simplest model of the background as a system of a large number $\bar N \to \infty$ of small charged pseudo-particles of the charge ${\bar z}e$ uniformly distributed in the volume $V_R$ such that $\bar N \bar z + Nz =0$ \cite{Weeks_1981}.
-Here, the quantities related to the pseudo-particles are marked by bar.
+Here, the quantities related to the pseudo-particles are marked with bars.
 In this limit, it is obvious that both the pseudo-particle--pseudo-particle and pseudo-particle--ion coupling parameters, $\Gamma {(N/\bar N)^{5/3}}$ and $\Gamma {(N/\bar N)^{2/3}}$, respectively, vanish, and the background electrostatic energy is defined by Eq.\ (\ref{seq:refEquation3}).
-Now, we have to treat the system potential energy as a homogeneous function of the coordinates of the order $-1$ and write the equation of state for the entire system based on the virial theorem as
+Now, we have to treat the system potential energy as a homogeneous function of the order $-1$ in the coordinates and write the EOS for entire system based on the virial theorem as

 where $p$ is the system pressure and $\bar K = (3/2)\bar NT$ is the pseudo-particle kinetic energy.
-As is well-known, the totally neutral system of classical Coulomb charges tends to collapse, and the main background function is to stabilize the entire system.
+As is well known, the totally neutral system of classical Coulomb charges tends to collapse, and the main background function is to stabilize the entire system.
 This is reached by the ideal gas pressure of the pseudo-particles, which tends to infinity as $\bar N \to \infty$.
 However, one can renormalize this pressure by introducing the excess pressure $p \to p - 2\bar K/3{V_R}$ \cite{Weeks_1981}, so that the compressibility factor is reduced to